Financial-Times/origami/MIGRATION.md

 + <a class="o-footer-services__icon-link o-footer-services__icon-link--share" href="#">share</a>
 ```

+- Many of the replaced mixins above accepted a `$class` argument to customise the class names output by `o-footer-services`.
+This feature has been removed, instead update your markup to use default `o-footer-services` classes.

 ### Migrating from v1 to v2

 This major includes a change in markup and an entirely new design, which is compliant with legal requirements within internal FT tooling and products.